 Sometimes, I’m the boss.

 I always do well as a leader.
-I’m comfortable being in charge and having other people depend on my decisions.
+I’m comfortable being in charge and having others depend on my decisions.
 I’m calm, confident, and charismatic.

 From the outside, I seem like a nice person.

 But on the inside, it’s pitch black.

 I use every little psychological trick to get the job done.
 Alas, I owe all my leadership success to my evil alter ego.

 So, why not share some of these evil leadership techniques with you?

 - 1. The Push-Up Effect

 - 4. Have Your Instructions Written Down